tehapo/simplecrm-polymer/README.md

 corresponding to the buttons in the form.
 These events are ```save```, ```cancel``` and ```delete```.
 The containing ```<customer-page>``` registers itself to listen for these events and reacts accordingly.

+## Charts

+The Analyze view displays couple of visualizations from the customer data.
+These are created using the web components API of [Vaadin Charts](https://vaadin.com/add-ons/charts).
+The actual calculation of data presented in these charts is done in JavaScript functions of the ```<analyze-page>```.